arisGio/webpack/README.md

 if I do npm run buind it will show an error --> no loaders are configured to process this file --> rules array with an object for each loader or each file type --> in general I could create more css files, import them or use them

+## HTML Webpack Plugin

+plugins are a little more powerful than loaders, can be used for many things

+--> we don't want to have to edit index.html, but just be able to delete dist folder and be able to npm run build & have it rebuilt

+npm i -D html-webpack-plugin
+--> whenever we have a plugin then we go under the module

+if we delete the dist folder & then npm run build again it will rebuild the dist folder